www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/md/net/splitcells/os/state/interface/command/repo.process.md

 This is especially useful for decentralized backups or when many projects need to be organized/used.

 The necessary meta info should be stored as simple and portable as possible.
-In best case scenario only the relative paths of the sub repos and its possible remote servers has to be stored.
+In the simplest and still practical scenario only the relative paths of the sub repos and its possible remote servers has to be stored.

+The program support a dry mode, where an SH script is generated.
-## Solution
+## Recommended Repo Organization
 Support processing a tree of repositories (meta repo) and therefore allow working on all repos as one (i.e. in order to backup everything).